hpe-storage/flexvolume-driver/README.md

 FlexVolume Driver for Kubernetes leverages HPE Nimble Storage or HPE Cloud Volumes to provide scalable and persistent storage for stateful applications.

+## Requirements

+* OpenShift Container Platform 3.9, 3.10 and 3.11.
+* Kubernetes 1.10 and above.
+* Redhat / CentOS 7.5+
+* Ubuntu LTS 16.04 / 18.04
+* NimbleOS `5.1.3.x` or greater on a HPE Nimble Storage array

 ## Deploying to Kubernetes

 ### Step 1: Create a secret